Atlanta Assault and Battery Lawyer

 Dedicated Defense Lawyers Work to Reduce Assault Charges

 Most states have a variety of assault charges such as aggravated assault or assault in the first degree.
 Depending on the facts of your case, the state may choose to charge you with a higher-level crime than is necessary.
 Our attorneys work to get your charges reduced through a variety of pretrial motions.
-We also fight to get our clients the most lenient sentence possible under the circumstances.
+We also fight to get our client the most lenient sentence possible under the circumstances.

 FAQs About Atlanta, GA Assault and Battery Laws